 In a 2021 Deloitte survey, over 40% responded that transformation and hybrid IT were the most difficult parts of cybersecurity

-Cyber security is not a one-and-done campaign.
+Cyber security in the workplace is not a one-and-done campaign.
 Continue to drip-feed communications throughout the year and amplify your messages when it’s time for compliance training.

 Cyber security quizzes are a fun way to test how much cyber security knowledge your workforce retained.
 For example, if you have a bring-your-own-device policy, you could run a quiz to make sure staff know and understand the rules for using their phone at work.
 You can also put together a survey and reward participation with prizes.